 We depend on a limited number of counterparties to provide the materials and resources we need to operate our business.
-Any disruption in the availability of, or increases in the price of, EO, Co-60 or our other direct materials, services and supplies, including as a result of geopolitical instability or sanctions against Russia by the United States, Canada, the United Kingdom and the European Union, may have a material adverse effect on our operating results.
+Any disruption in the availability of, or increases in the price of, EO, Co-60 or our other direct materials, services and supplies, including as a result of geopolitical instability and sanctions arising from U.S., Canadian, U.K., and European Union relations with Russia, may have a material adverse effect on our operating results.

-We purchase certain direct materials, equipment and services necessary for our specialized products and services from a limited number of suppliers and subcontractors, and, in certain cases, we purchase large quantities of product from a sole supplier.
-If our significant suppliers or service providers were unable to meet their obligations under present arrangements, direct materials or equipment were to become unavailable within the geographic area from which they are now sourced, or supplies were otherwise constrained or disrupted for any reason (including as a result of a natural disaster, the unavailability or short-supply of raw materials or services, changes in regulatory requirements, delays in securing required regulatory approvals, geopolitical instability, sanctions or other adverse occurrences), we may incur increased costs for our direct materials or equipment and may be unable to accommodate new business or meet our current customer commitments.
-For example, although there is more than one supplier of EO in most of the countries in which we operate, in the United States there is a single supplier for EO for our sterilization business.
+We purchase certain direct materials, equipment and services necessary for the provision of our specialized products and services from a limited number of suppliers and subcontractors, and, in certain cases, purchase large quantities of product from a sole supplier.
+If our significant suppliers or service providers were unable to meet their obligations under present arrangements, direct materials or equipment were to become unavailable within the geographic area from which they are now sourced, or supplies were otherwise constrained or disrupted for any reason (including as a result of a natural disaster or other adverse occurrence), we may incur increased costs for our direct materials or equipment and may be unable to accommodate new business or meet our current customer commitments.
+For example, in the United States there is a single supplier of EO for our sterilization business.
 Further, our reliance on a single or limited number of suppliers may limit our negotiating power, particularly during times of rising direct material costs.
-Any interruptions that we experience in our supply of EO or Co-60 may disrupt, interrupt or shut down portions of our operations, materially increase our costs or have other adverse effects on our business, prospects, financial condition or results of operations.

-We source a substantial portion of our Co-60 supply from three nuclear reactor operators and five reactor sites in Canada and Russia under contracts that extend to between 2025 and 2064.
-See Item 1, "Business-Our Businesses-Sterilization Services-Nordion-Nuclear Reactor Operators."
-If there is a decrease in output from any of these reactors (including as a result of a natural disaster or other adverse occurrence), the counterparties fail to perform under their agreements with us or decline to enter into renewal contracts with us for our future supply needs and we are unable to obtain supply from other sources, or if such sources begin to compete with us in one or more geographies, this could have a material adverse effect on our business.
+We source a substantial portion of our Co-60 supply from three nuclear reactor operators and five reactor sites in Canada and Russia under contracts that extend to between 2024 and 2064.
+See Item 1, "Business-Our Businesses-Nordion-Nuclear Reactor Operators."
+If there were a decrease in output or disruption at any of these reactors (including as a result of a natural disaster or other adverse occurrence), the counterparties failed to perform under their agreements with us or declined to enter into renewal contracts with us for our future supply needs and we are unable to obtain supply from other sources, or if such sources begin to compete with us in one or more geographies, this could have a material adverse effect on our business.
 In addition, a number of reactors that have the capacity to generate Co-60 are government owned.
 Priorities of governments can change.
-Repurposings in the past of a government-owned reactors have decreased the availability of Co-60 and potential repurposings in the future could decrease the availability of Co-60, which could have a material adverse effect on our business, prospects, financial condition or results of operations.
+Any repurposing of a government-owned reactor that generates Co-60 for an alternative use has in the past and could in the future lead to a decrease in Co-60 availability, which could have a material adverse effect on our business, prospects, financial condition or results of operations.